-Refer to the Credit for Prior Learning section of this catalog for more information, or call SCC, 509-533-8215 or SFCC, 509-533-3525.
+Refer to the Credit for Prior Learning section of this catalog for more information, or e-mail SCC, pla@ccs.spokane.edu or SFCC, pla sfcc@sfcc.spokane.edu.

 COLLEGE LEVEL EXAMINATION PROGRAM (CLEP)

 The College Level Examination Program (CLEP) allows students to test out of subjects by demonstrating proficiency on CLEP exams.
 Students scoring a 50 or higher (on a scale of 20-80) on select CLEP exams may earn college credit.